drewlg/List-Repos/README.md

 Simple program that lists USER_NAME Github public repositories.

 ## Instructions:
 1. Download ListRepos.py file to local computer.
+This is JA testing.
 2. Open the terminal and navigate to the directory the file was cloned into (`cd [path]`).
 3. Run:
     - To deploy `python ListRepos.py`